Annual canvass 2021/22

 How and when we update the electoral register.

-The Annual Canvas Process
+The Annual Canvass Process

 Every year we update the electoral register to confirm who is eligible to vote.
 This is called the annual canvass.